mathhhys/softcodes-vs-code/docs/docs/troubleshooting.md

 ## Keyboard shortcuts not resolving

-If your keyboard shortcuts are not resolving, you may have other commands that are taking precedence over the Continue shortcuts.
+If your keyboard shortcuts are not resolving, you may have other commands that are taking precedence over the Softcodes shortcuts.
 You can see if this is the case, and change your shortcut mappings, in the configuration of your IDE.

 - [VSCode keyboard shortcuts docs](https://code.visualstudio.com/docs/getstarted/keybindings)
 - [IntelliJ keyboard shortcut docs](https://www.jetbrains.com/help/idea/configuring-keyboard-and-mouse-shortcuts.html)